Choosing a File Cabinet

-Mobile filing systems have all the features of regular vertical, lateral or hanging files, with the added capability of being portable.
-They can be transferred easily from one desk or office to another.
-Depending on the style and design, many mobile filing cabinets will fit beneath a work table or desk, and will include either hidden or regular casters.
+Rolling file cabinets are simply file cabinets on wheels or casters.
+Depending on the style and design, many mobile filing cabinets will fit beneath a work table or desk.
 Mobile file cabinets can feature locking casters, a CD drawer, storage shelves and pockets for quick access to active files.

 Whether you are buying a filing cabinet for your home, home office or business, you want it to be strong, long-lasting and well made.